Infanta Cristina of Spain: Marriage and children

-They lived in Washington, D.C., from 2009 to 2012, where her husband worked for Telefónica.
+They lived in Washington, D.C. from 2009 to 2012, where her husband worked for Telefónica.
 In August 2013, she moved with her four children to Geneva, Switzerland, to take a job with the Caixa Foundation, while her husband, who was the subject of an embezzlement investigation, remained in Barcelona.

 On 24 January 2022, Cristina and Urdangarin announced their separation.
 The couple divorced in December 2023.

 Activities and personal work

 Cristina started to attend official events at a very young age.
 One of the first official events she attended was the proclamation of her father in November 1975.
 Since finishing her most basic education in 1983, Cristina, along with her sister Elena, supported their parents representing the Crown at official events such as the National Day, the wedding of Princess Astrid of Belgium, the re-burial of Queen Victoria Eugenia at El Escorial, and the state visit of Mexican president Miguel de la Madrid to Spain, among others.

-After the corruption scandal of her husband, the Duchess and her husband distanced themselves from the royal family, being their last official event as members of the royal family on 12 October 2011.
+After the corruption scandal of her husband, the Duchess and her husband distanced themselves from the royal family, their last official event was on 12 October 2011.
 After the ascension of her brother in June 2014, she formally left the royal family.

 Regarding her personal work, Cristina has been working for La Caixa Foundation since October 1993.
 At the same time, she works for the Aga Khan Foundation.
 She visits Barcelona often for work, but she has lived in Geneva, Switzerland since 2013.

 Since 2024, although she has maintained her residence in Geneva, she spends long periods at the Royal Palace of Zarzuela, where her younger children live with their grandmother.